Father, we are in awe of what we celebrate this day.

 Though the darkness of this world at times seems overwhelming, in midst of that darkness we again see the Light of Christmas, the Light that cannot be overcome.
 And before Him, we bow down and worship.

-(Adapted from the first chapter of Ken Gire’s 1989 book, Intimate Moments with the Savior, published by Zondervan.)
+(Some of the wording above is adapted from the first chapter of Ken Gire’s 1989 book, Intimate Moments with the Savior, published by Zondervan.)